vmware-archive/AndroidIntelliJStarter/README.md

 # Bootstrapping AndroidIntelliJStarter
 Create your local.properties

     android update project -p .

 *If this fails* with the following error then you do not have the SDK installed referenced in default.properties.
 Update default.properties or install the SDK specified there.

     Error: The project either has no target set or the target is invalid.
     Please provide a --target to the 'android update' command.

+## IntelliJ Platform SDKs
+IntelliJ stores Platform SDK configurations somewhere outside of individual projects.
+Upshot: IntelliJ SDKs are not committed in git and you will need to manually add them.

+File => Project Structure

+Platform Settings => SDKs

+Add (plus sign) => Android SDK

+locate and choose ~/android-sdk-mac_x86

+Choose Java SDK 1.6

+Choose your Android SDK.
+If you don't see it there you will need to install it via the Android SDK and AVD Manager.
+See "Android" above.

+## Setting AndroidIntelliJStarter's SDK
+Now you need to set the app's SDK.

+File => Project Structure

+Modules => AndroidIntelliJStarter => Dependencies

+Module SDK: choose one.

 # Robolectric